The Many Strains Of P.acnes Bacteria, And Why Some Cause More Acne

 The most important thing to know – type 1a and 1b p.acnes pump out significantly more lipoglycans than type 2.

 Are these differences consequential?
 Not necessarily, because propionibacterium acnes wasn’t created by nature solely to give us acne.
-It’s just another microorganism trying to survive and these differences may be completely unrelated.
+It’s just another microorganism trying to survive, and these differences may be completely unrelated.
 Make no mistake though, that there’s more to this bacteria than what meets the eye.

-The consumption of sebum is a nice gift as this normally keeps your skin pores open, even if its reasons are selfish, to obtain energy.
+The consumption of sebum is a nice gift, as this normally keeps your skin pores open, even if its reasons are selfish, to obtain energy.
 Before the dawn of antibiotics, the inevitable p.acnes growth that resulted from this feast would be kept in check by blue light.

-P. acnes also keeps your skin’s immune system energised, on its toes for more deadly threats, through constant stimulation.
-More interesting is that p.acnes manufactures its own bacteriocins, or bacteriocin-like compounds, such as acnecin, propionicin PLG-1, bacteriocin RTT108 and jenseniin G.

-These are active against other skin flora microorganisms without harming our own skin.
+More interesting is that p.acnes manufactures its own bacteriocins, or bacteriocin-like compounds, such as acnecin, propionicin PLG-1, bacteriocin RTT108 and jenseniin G. These are active against other skin flora microorganisms without harming our own skin.
 Targets include various yeasts, moulds, and infectious bacteria.

-The exact roles of these bacteriocins remains shrouded in darkness, but acnecin is known to act against other members of the p.acnes family (perhaps it protects against the unhealthy strains), while bacteriocin RTT108 impacts a far wider set of bacteria, both gram positive and negative.
+For example, acnecin is known to act against other members of the p.acnes family (perhaps it protects against the unhealthy strains), while bacteriocin RTT108 impacts a far wider set of bacteria, both gram positive and negative.

-More interesting facts
+More obscure facts

-Now surely there’s a clear explanation here: p.acnes lives on the skin’s surface, people touch and rub their face constantly, and it must be easy for p.acnes to spread from human to human in airports, and thus all over the world.
-It has previously been observed that p.acnes cross infects visitors to dermatology clinics, both directly and indirectly.
-Presumably the effect here would be NEGATIVE because all the visitors will have acne, so that’s yet another reason to rely on natural methods.
+Now surely there’s a clear explanation here: p.acnes lives on the skin’s surface, people touch and rub their face constantly, and it must be easy for p.acnes to spread from human to human in airports.

 What does this mean for acne?